There are many amazing things to do in Greece.

 Check the amazing beaches of Milos Island

 Milos is yet another underrated island, skipped in favor of Mykonos, Santorini, and Ios.
 While Milos does attract enough visitors to have a robust hotel and dining scene, most people go for the secluded beaches and hidden coves.
-Spend your time exploring this small island by car or scooter to get to these fantastic beaches.
+Spend your time exploring this small island by car or scooter to get to the fantastic beaches.

 See the shipwreck in Zakynthos

 The famous shipwreck beach, Navagio, on Zakynthos, draws thousands of people each year.
-These crystal blue waters are perfect for snorkeling and swimming, while the cliffs are the best backdrop for this sandy beach only accessible by boat.
+Its crystal blue waters are perfect for snorkeling and swimming, while the cliffs are the best backdrop for this sandy beach only accessible by boat.
 Back in town, Zakynthos is famous for its party scene.

 To make the most of your time, you may want to take a guided tour to Navagio.
 These are some good options:

 - Navagio Shipwreck Beach and Blue Caves Full-Day Tour – this full day guided tour allows you to see the most important landmarks on the island.

 - Zakynthos Island: Navagio Shipwreck Beach & Blue Caves Tour – another excellent option for a very similar itinerary, in case the first one is sold out.

 - Navagio Shipwreck: Private Tour with Sunset Viewing Point – one of the best value for money tours, and it’s for very small groups.